Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Algorithms and main results

-To the best of our knowledge, the only non-asymptotic analysis for the probability flow ODE approach in prior literature was derived by a very recent work \citet{chen2023restoration}, which established the first non-asymptotic convergence guarantees that exhibit polynomial dependency in both $d$ and $1/\varepsilon$ (see, e.g., \citet[Theorem~4.1]{chen2023restoration}).
-However, it fell short of providing concrete polynomial dependency in $d$ and $1/\varepsilon$, and suffered from exponential dependency in the Lipschitz constant of the score function.
-In contrast, our result in Theorem~\ref{thm:main-ODE} uncovers a concrete $d^2/\varepsilon$ scaling (ignoring lower-order and logarithmic terms) without imposing any smoothness assumption, which was previously unavailable.
+\paragraph{Comparisons to previous works.} Next, let us compare our results with past works.
+To the best of our knowledge, the only non-asymptotic analysis for the discretized probability flow ODE approach in prior literature was derived by a very recent work \citet{chen2023restoration}, which established the first non-asymptotic convergence guarantees that exhibit polynomial dependency in both $d$ and $1/\varepsilon$ (see, e.g., \citet[Theorem~4.1]{chen2023restoration}).
+However, it fell short of providing concrete polynomial dependency in $d$ and $1/\varepsilon$, suffered from exponential dependency in the Lipschitz constant of the score function, and relied on exact score estimates.
+In contrast, our result in Theorem~\ref{thm:main-ODE} uncovers a concrete $d^2/\varepsilon$ scaling (ignoring lower-order and logarithmic terms) without imposing any smoothness assumption on the target data distribution, and makes explicit the effect of $\ell_2$ score estimation errors, both of which were previously unavailable for such discrete-time deterministic samplers.
+Another recent work \citet{benton2023error} studied the convergence of the probability flow ODE approach without accounting for the discretization error; the result therein also exhibited exponential dependency on a certain Lipschitz constant w.r.t.~the forward flow and a regularity parameter (denoted by $\lambda$ therein, which might scale with the dimension $d$).
 Finally, while we were wrapping up the current paper, we became aware of the independent work \citet{chen2023probability} establishing improved polynomial dependency for two variants of the probability flow ODE.
-By inserting an additional stochastic corrector step --- based on overdamped (resp.~underdamped) Langevin diffusion --- in each iteration of the probability flow ODE, \citet{chen2023probability} showed that $\widetilde{O}(L^3d/\varepsilon^2)$ (resp.~$\widetilde{O}(L^2\sqrt{d}/\varepsilon)$) steps are sufficient, where $L$ denotes the Lipschitz constant of the score function.
-In comparison, our result demonstrates for the first time that the plain probability flow ODE already achieves the $1/\varepsilon$ scaling without requiring either a corrector step or the smoothness assumption; one limitation of our result, however, is the sub-optimal $d$-dependency compared to \citet{chen2023probability}.
+By inserting an additional stochastic corrector step --- based on overdamped (resp.~underdamped) Langevin diffusion --- in each iteration of the probability flow ODE (so strictly speaking, these variations are no longer deterministic samplers), \citet{chen2023probability} showed that $\widetilde{O}(L^3d/\varepsilon^2)$ (resp.~$\widetilde{O}(L^2\sqrt{d}/\varepsilon)$) steps are sufficient, where $L$ denotes the Lipschitz constant of the score function.
+In comparison, our result demonstrates for the first time that the plain probability flow ODE already achieves the $1/\varepsilon$ scaling without requiring either a corrector step; one limitation of our result, however, is the sub-optimal $d$-dependency compared to the variants studied in \citet{chen2023probability}.